 - consider alternative intervention strategies to support farmers and their organisations;

 - be capable of using operational approaches and practical tools for facilitating collective action and market engagement of farmers' organisations in your professional work context;

-This two-week course is aimed at professionals interested in the promotion of farmer-inclusive agribusiness.
+This three-week course is aimed at professionals interested in the promotion of farmer-inclusive agribusiness.
 We welcome professionals from farmers’ organisations, governmental organisations, private sector, civil society organisations, universities, research and extension.
 Proficiency in English is required.